History of Naval Warfare

 John Paul Jones

 ...no captain can do very wrong if he places his ship alongside that of the enemy.Home to Wooden Ships and Iron Men, battles in this era were fought by large, tall-masted sailing ships packed to the brim with cannons firing iron shot.
-With stronger hulls and more efficient sails, ships now utilized sail power alone for propulsion, and could travel quite long distances, though not without risk.
+With stronger hulls and more efficient sails, ships now used sail power alone for propulsion, and could travel quite long distances, though not without risk.
 A good date to place the starting point of this phase in naval history would be the Battle of the Spanish Armada in 1588, resulting in an English victory over said Armada: while recognizable cannon-armed sailing ships had existed for almost a century by that point, unreliable gunnery and resistance to change meant that all previous battles had still turned on boarding actions and uncoordinated melees.
 Cannons and maneuver were now the decisive weapons in battle — a ship or fleet with longer-range cannons and better maneuverability could dance around their enemy, just out of range of return fire, and pound them into a splintery, bloody mess.
 This is exactly what the English did to the Spanish in 1588.
 Tactics began to depart from the terminology of land battles and become unique to the ocean environment.
 Battles took place at longer range, with fewer but more powerful ships.
 Standard practice for fleet battles was to line up one-on-one with the enemy to avoid interfering with your allies, and may the best man win.
 Battles between single frigates could be more interesting.
-And since all ships were powered by sails, simply having "the Weather Gage" (the upwind position) could make all the difference Despite their power, however, cannons were still relatively short ranged and were unlikely to sink or destroy a ship outright.
+And since all ships were powered by sails, simply having "the Weather Gauge" (the upwind position) often made all the difference because it could make your ships faster and literally (if you 'stole' their wind by being directly upwind of them) bring the enemy's to a standstill.
+Despite their power, however, cannons were still relatively short ranged and were unlikely to sink or destroy a ship outright.
 A ship that lacked in the firepower department but had good maneuverability and lots of men could also manage to get in close and carry the ship by boarding.
 For this purpose, Marines were developed as soldiers specifically trained to fight at sea, as opposed to the crew just trying to kill the other crew.
 Ship designs gradually became more specialized as fleets gradually evolved from hastily organized mobs of armed merchant and trading vessels to professional standing navies.
 It was this set of circumstances which caused the trope of The Captain to come about.
 When ships gained the ability to venture far from land and human contact, the Master or Captain of the ship had authority second only to God.
-With the warships of different nations essentially similar in capability, and all at the mercy of the winds, it was the Captain's skill, leadership, and daring which most often won the day.
-During this period, the British Empire rose to rule the waves, and from this we get most of our naval terminology in English.
+With the warships of different states essentially similar in capability, and all at the mercy of the winds, it was the Captain's skill, leadership, and daring which most often won the day.
+During this period the Dutch rose to rule the waves... and after four Anglo-Dutch Wars the British Empire replaced them, and from this we get most of our naval terminology in English.
 For example, the term Battleship comes from "ship of the line" or "line of battle ship", meaning a ship whose job is to form up with the fleet and battle the enemy in the "line of battle."
-They pretty much set The Laws And Customs Of War on the sea during this period.
+They pretty much set The Laws and Customs of War on the sea during this period.
 This is also considered the "Golden Age" of international piracy.
-The Age of Sail lasted roughly into the early 1800's, until sometime between the end of the Napoleonic Wars and the beginning of The American Civil War.
-Big Gun Battleships
+The Age of Sail lasted roughly into the early 1800s, until sometime between the end of the Napoleonic Wars and the beginning of The American Civil War.
+By this point, most naval powers had consolidated their strength into two basic types of ship, the powerful "ship of the line" which sailed directly from home port to a massivenote fleet battle, and the less powerful frigate, which could spend months or years at sea and generally fought other frigates in small squadrons (or even one-on-one battles) in sea lanes far from home.
+Big Gun Battleships (1820s-1950s)

 Fear God and Dread Nought.